Game Development

 -----------------------------------------------------------------

 This minor could interest students from different programs within The Hague University of Applied Sciences.
 By offering you to apply for different roles (profiles) the course is especially suitable for HBO-ICT and CMD.
-Students of other programs can join as well but may be limited to the role they can choose (see admission requirements).
+Students of other programs can join as well but may be limited to the role they can choose (see entry requirements).

 Leerdoelen